angular/angular/aio/content/guide/dependency-injection-providers.md

 * [APP_BOOTSTRAP_LISTENER](api/core/APP_BOOTSTRAP_LISTENER): Callback is invoked for each component that is bootstrapped.
 The handler function receives the ComponentRef instance of the bootstrapped component.

-* [APP_INITIALIZER](api/core/APP_INITIALIZER): Callback is invoked before an app is initialized.
+* [APP_INITIALIZER](api/core/APP_INITIALIZER): Callback is invoked before an application is initialized.
 All registered initializers can optionally return a Promise.
 All initializer functions that return Promises must be resolved before the application is bootstrapped.
 If one of the initializers fails to resolves, the application is not bootstrapped.

 The provider object can have a third option, `multi: true`, which you can use with `APP_INITIALIZER` to register multiple handlers for the provide event.